eunjuyummy/Gymnasium-Robotics/README.md

 The episode will be `truncated` when the duration reaches a total of `max_episode_steps` which by default is set to 50 timesteps.
 The episode is never `terminated` since the task is continuing with infinite horizon.

-## Arguments

-To increase/decrease the maximum number of timesteps before the episode is `truncated` the `max_episode_steps` argument can be set at initialization.
-The default value is 50.
-For example, to increase the total number of timesteps to 100 make the environment as follows: